UWTSD Home - Study With Us - Postgraduate Courses - Music Business (MA) (Online Blended)

-Music Business (MA) (Online Blended) is a one year, practical and industry-focused Master of Arts Degree, delivered via a combination of on-line interactive media and face-to-face delivery and is designed for the creative industry experienced, aspiring or established music entrepreneur seeking to learn interactively online, balancing their professional lifestyle and work commitments with a more flexible approach to study and career.
+The MA Music Business (Online Blended) is a one year, practical and industry-focused Master of Arts Degree, delivered via a combination of online interactive media and face-to-face delivery and is designed for the creative industry experienced, aspiring or established music entrepreneur seeking a flexible approach to study alongside their professional lifestyle and work commitments.

 Book an Open Day Request Information

 - Learn in the largest independent music community in the world

 - Receive an industry mentor through terms 2 and 3